 }

-body) returns completely different root branches using if/else.overlay, opacity, disabled, toolbar, row content, etc.).Prefer:
+body or computed views that return completely different root branches via if/else.overlay, opacity, disabled, toolbar, etc.).Prefer:

 var body: some View {